Jerusalem (Moore novel)

-Jerusalem is a novel by British author Alan Moore, wholly set in and around the author's home town of Northampton, England.
+Jerusalem is a novel by English author Alan Moore, almost wholly set in and around the author's home town of Northampton, England.
 Combining elements of historical and supernatural fiction and drawing on a range of writing styles, the author describes it as a work of "genetic mythology".
 Published in 2016, Jerusalem took a decade to write.
-The novel is divided into three Books, "The Boroughs", "Mansoul", and "Vernall's Inquest".
+The novel is divided into three books, "The Boroughs", "Mansoul", and "Vernall's Inquest".

 Overview

 The story develops over centuries, set in the Boroughs, the most ancient neighbourhood in Northampton.
 The colophon states that the book is based on a true story; it concerns a large collection of characters: some mythical, some fictional, and some historical.
 Along with his family's oral traditions, life experience, and ideas (such as eternalism) that he had explored in other writings, Moore's research sources included a collection of interviews entitled “In Living Memory — Life in ‘The Boroughs,’” published by the Northampton Arts Development in 1987, as well as old Kelly's directories.